 Over the years I’ve tried various approaches to meditation, changing the method when I felt that something didn’t work.
 I thought, “If it doesn’t work, then it probably isn’t for me – the right path should be more clear, right?”
-Yeaaaahhhhh not so much.
+Mmmmmmmmaybe not.
 On my Reiki teacher’s recommendation I picked up Lawrence LeShan’s ‘How to Meditate’, in which he suggests that sticking with a method is worth a try.
 Consider meditation to be like going to the gym to work out…picture this: it’s a new year and I’m motivated to work out, get fit, and lose weight.
 It’s been a while since I’ve moved any part of my body except to eat, but I somehow think dumbbells are where I should start.
 One should be able to lift 20 lbs right?
 Nope.
 Well that’s a shame…and a bit embarrassing.

 So now, do I give up on the dumbbells?
 Do I move on to other equipment and maybe try again later?
 Or do I pick up my pride from the puddle on the floor and see if the 3 and 5 lbs weights are better suited for me?
 Well I know we’re all saying it…I’d better lower my expectations and try again.
 Decrease the load.
 Work at it until I get comfortable and can eventually take on more.
 We often expect too much of ourselves when we begin a workout or meditation practice.
 A teacher once told me I should be meditating at least one hour per day.
 After attempting to do so several times with several “fails”, I became turned off from meditation for a few years.
 Then a friend suggested I start with 2-5 minute sessions.
 WHAT?!
 I can do that?
 So I did, and though I continue to struggle, the relief from expectation has been amazing.